|

 device, mostly designed to motivate Vince, even as you’re

+hoping it’s going to give Dana more of a story.
 As much as they have at stake, neither Vince nor Dana is

 as much fun to watch as Max.
 Master of the arched eyebrow